-Focused ultrasound is an early-stage, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with bone tumors.
+Focused ultrasound is a rapidly evolving, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with bone tumors.
 This novel technology focuses beams of ultrasound energy precisely and accurately on targets deep in the body without damaging surrounding normal tissue.

 How it Works

 Where the beams converge, focused ultrasound produces precise ablation (thermal destruction of tissue) enabling bone tumors to be treated without surgery.
 Note: there are some specific bone tumors that have their own entry into our website.
 For osteoid osteoma, multiple myeloma, sacral chordoma, and bone metastases, please see those separate listings.